aragon/hack/docs/os-3-ref.md

 at least 32 bytes so in case an executor `selfdestruct`s it could be detected.

 ##### 5.2.1.1 CallsScript
-A simple way to concatenate multiple calls.
+aragonOS provides the `CallsScript` executor as a simple way to concatenate multiple calls.
 It cancels the operation if any of the calls fail.

-- **Script body:** (See source code file for spec of the payload)
+- **Script body:** See [`CallsScript` source code ](https://github.com/aragon/aragonOS/blob/v3.0.0/contracts/evmscript/executors/CallsScript.sol#L20) for spec of the payload.
 - **Input:** None
 - **Output:** None.
 - **Blacklist:** Entire script reverts if a call to one of the addresses in the blacklist is performed.

 ##### 5.2.1.1 DelegateScript
-`delegatecalls` into a given contract, which basically allows for any arbitrary computation within the EVM in the caller’s context.
+`delegatecalls` into a given contract which basically allows for any arbitrary computation within the EVM in the caller’s context.

 - **Script body:** Address of the contract to make the call to.
 - **Input:** `calldata` for the `delegatecall` that will be performed.